dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 [!code-csharp[](~/tutorials/first-mvc-app/start-mvc/sample/MvcMovie3/StartupDevProd.cs?name=snippet_StartupClass&highlight=3,5,10,16-28)]

+<a name="scaffolding-created"></a>

+Scaffolding updates the following:

+* Registers the database context in `Startup.ConfigureServices` of the *Startup.cs* file.
+* Adds a database connection string to the *appsettings.json* file.

 ---

 <!-- End of tabs                  -->

-<a name="scaffolding-created"></a>

-Scaffolding creates:
+Scaffolding creates the following:

 * A movies controller: *Controllers/MoviesController.cs*
 * Razor view files for Create, Delete, Details, Edit, and Index pages: `Views/Movies/*.cshtml`
 * A database context class: *Data/MvcMovieContext.cs*

-The automatic creation of these files is known as *scaffolding*.
+The automatic creation of these files and file updates are known as *scaffolding*.

 The scaffolded pages can't be used yet because the database doesn't exist.
 Running the app and selecting the **Movie App** link results in a *Cannot open database* or *no such table: Movie* error message.